peishanh/Bagel-Protocol/protein_production.md

 ## Day 1: Transformation

 In this step, you will transform the plasmids encoding your mutant genes into *Escherichia coli BLR(DE3)*.
-Transformation is the process of physically shocking the bacteria to induce them to take up foreign DNA from the environment.
+Transformation is the process of physically shocking the bacteria (heat or electricity depending on the procedure) to induce them to take up foreign DNA from the environment.
 Today, you will heat shock the *E. coli* to induce the uptake of the plasmid encoding the mutant you designed.

 Material | Concentration  | Amount per reaction
 ---------|----------------|--------------------